jasperproject/jasper-client/README.md

 `⬆` `⬇` arrow keys to adjust
 `Esc` to exit

-*Important: if you unplug the USB microphone at any moment, all volume settings (including that of the speaker) may be reset.
+*If you unplug the USB microphone at any moment, all volume settings (including that of the speaker) may be reset.
 Make sure to check the volume again.*

-Hardware all set, let's try to record and play some sounds to make sure they really work.
+Hardware all set, let's test them.

 ## Record a WAV file